RocketMap/RocketMap/docs/about/contributing.rst

 .. note:: This article is about contributing pages and edits to this wiki.
 For contributing to the map itself see :doc:`development`.

-You can fork this documentation from the main PokemonGo-Map github project and open pull requests for changes.
+You can fork this documentation from the main RocketMap github project and open pull requests for changes.

 Adding or Editing Pages
 ************************